chuigda/vulkan4j/tutorial/mdbook/en/src/overview.md

 Unless you're only interested in offscreen rendering, you will need to create a window to present rendered images to.
 Windows can be created with the native platform APIs or libraries like [GLFW](http://www.glfw.org/) or [SDL](https://www.libsdl.org/).
 We will be using the `GLFW` in this tutorial, since there's already a minimal integration with `vulkan4j`.

 We need two more components to actually render to a window: a window surface (`VkSurfaceKHR`) and a swapchain (`VkSwapchainKHR`).
 Note the `KHR` postfix, which means that these objects are part of a Vulkan extension.
 The Vulkan API itself is completely platform-agnostic, which is why we need to use the standardized WSI (Window System Interface) extension to interact with the window manager.
 The surface is a cross-platform abstraction over windows to render to and is generally instantiated by providing a reference to the native window handle, for example `HWND` on Windows.
-However, `vulkanalia` has optional integration with the `winit` crate which we will be leveraging to handle the platform-specific details of creating a window and associated surface for us.
+However, GLFW has already provided a cross-platform way for dealing with surfaces.

 The swapchain is a collection of render targets.
 Its basic purpose is to ensure that the image that we're currently rendering to is different from the one that is currently on the screen.
 This is important to make sure that only complete images are shown.
 Every time we want to draw a frame we have to ask the swapchain to provide us with an image to render to.
 When we've finished drawing a frame, the image is returned to the swapchain for it to be presented to the screen at some point.
 The number of render targets and conditions for presenting finished images to the screen depends on the present mode.
 Common present modes are  double buffering (vsync) and triple buffering.
 We'll look into these in the swapchain creation chapter.